valeno-dev/python-projects/1. easy/guess-number-(user)/README.md

 3. If your guess is correct — 🎉 Congratulations!
 You win.
 4. If your guess is incorrect — you lose one attempt.
 5. When you run out of attempts, the correct number is revealed.
 6. After the game ends, a “Thanks for playing!” message is displayed.

+---

+## 💻 Example Output
+🎯 Welcome to the Number Guessing Game!
+Try to guess the correct number before you run out of attempts.

+Guess the number from scale (1-10): 5
+❌ Wrong!
+You have 4 attempt(s) left.

+Guess the number from scale (1-10): 7
+🎉 Congratulations!
+You guessed it right!
+Thanks for playing!